mohanmca/MarkdownFlashcards/Java9_to_11FlashCards.md

 ----

-## What are sequence of https protocol
+## What are sequence of https protocol?
 * Browser requests a secure page with https url
 * WebServer sends it's public-key with server certificate
 * Browser ensures the certifcate is valid